 I like to find souvenirs that aren’t typically marketed toward tourists.
 We found a book shop on the outskirts of the city where I found a children’s book with classic Québécois stories (all in Québécois French of course).

 I loved that every place had café au lait, which I needed a couple of times to keep me awake and going through the day.

 Apparently this is a classic French Canadian dish – poutine.
 It’s something that I’ve eaten before without realizing it had an official name.
-It’s french fries, gravy, and cheese, and it’s as good as it sounds.
+It’s simply french fries, gravy, and cheese.

 The city looked just as beautiful at night as it did by day.

-The boat from the city’s coat of arms was on some of the windows of Le Château Frontenac.
+The ship from the city’s coat of arms was on some of the windows of Le Château Frontenac.

 We decided to have drinks and dessert at the bar at Frontenac on the night of my birthday to celebrate.
 We ordered the crème brûlée, and we got three different flavors.
-I can’t tell you which one was the best because they were all too good.
+I can’t tell you which one was the best because they were all amazing.